Alcaraz–Sinner rivalry

 The tennis rivalry between Carlos Alcaraz and Jannik Sinner emerged in the early 2020s.
-Colloquially referred to by the media and fans as "Sincaraz", a portmanteau of their names, the pair have faced each other 16 times since 2019, with Alcaraz leading the rivalry 10–6, including 4–2 at majors and 5–3 in finals.
-They have met in three major finals, with Alcaraz leading 2–1.
+Colloquially referred to by the media and fans as "Sincaraz", a portmanteau of their names, the pair have faced each other 17 times since 2021, with Alcaraz leading the rivalry 10–7, including 4–2 at the grand slams and 5–4 in finals.
+Alcaraz leads their five-set encounters 3–0.

-Alcaraz and Sinner are considered to be the two best tennis players of their generation, each winning multiple major titles—Alcaraz with six and Sinner with four—and both reaching the world No. 1 ranking.
-The most successful men's players born in the 21st century, the pair have been dubbed by some commentators as the "New Two" or the "Big Two", in reference to the Big Three.
-Between them, they have won the last eight major titles (four each), and 10 of the last 13, dating back to the 2022 US Open.
+Alcaraz and Sinner are the two most successful men's tennis players born in the 21st century.
+Both have won multiple major titles—Alcaraz seven and Sinner five—and both have held the world No. 1 ranking.
+Some commentators have dubbed them the "New Two" or the "Big Two", in reference to the Big Three.
+Between them, they have won twelve of the last seventeen major titles dating back to the 2022 US Open.

-The rivalry has been described as "potentially era-defining", with multiple matches regarded as classics, including a 2022 US Open quarterfinal and the 2025 French Open final, both of which Alcaraz won after saving match points in the fourth set.
+The rivalry has been described as "potentially era-defining".
+They have played multiple matches regarded as classics, including their 2022 US Open quarterfinal and the 2025 French Open final.

 History

-Before playing an ATP Tour-level match, Alcaraz and Sinner had previously played a Challenger match at the JC Ferrero Open in 2019, won by Alcaraz as a 15-year-old in his first match at that level.
+Before playing an ATP Tour-level match, Alcaraz and Sinner played a Challenger match at the JC Ferrero Open in 2019, won by Alcaraz as a 15-year-old in his first match at that level.
 However, Challenger-level matches are generally not counted towards head-to-head tallies.